lizrice/katacoda-scenarios/kubernetes/step6.md

 These pods are automtically made part of the `hello-svc` service, and you should see responses from them if you repeatedly make requests to the service:

-`curl localhost:30000`{{execute}}
+`curl $clusterip:30000`{{execute}}

+Try scaling the deployment down again.
+When you're done, delete the *hello* deployment.

+`kubectl delete deployment hello`{{execute}}

-# Further reading
+# Further reading and next steps

 This scenario has given you a basic introduction to running a Go application in Kubernetes.
+Next, you'll build a web application that stores data in a database.